appodeal/appodeal-monkeyx-demo/readme.md

 Should be used before SDK initialization

 To disable automatic caching for interstitials use Appodeal.setAutoCache(AdType.INTERSTITIAL, False)

-To disable automatic caching for skippable videos use Appodeal.setAutoCache(AdType.SKIPPABLE_VIDEO, False)

 To disable automatic caching for rewarded videos use Appodeal.setAutoCache(AdType.REWARDED_VIDEO, False)